ABCD-ReproNim/exercises/week_11/week_11_year_2025_quiz.md

 In this quiz, we're going to explore some of the concepts presented in the machine learning lecture.
 First, let’s fetch a [pre-written Jupyter Notebook](https://github.com/ABCD-ReproNim/exercises/blob/main/week_11/machine_learning.md) with example code to guide you through the assignment.
 This notebook is meant as a fully executable guide that you can copy and paste code blocks from as you complete the questions we ask you below.

+> __Note__: If you are having trouble running these commands in tour local environment, you can use the instructions found in [local_jupyter_hub.md](../local_jupyter_hub.md) to run the following code on a local Docker instance of the ABCD-ReproNim Jupyterhub.

 `$ wget https://raw.githubusercontent.com/ABCD-ReproNim/exercises/main/week_11/machine_learning.md`

 You can open `machine_learning.md` on the JupyterHub as a Notebook by right clicking the file then choosing **Open With** and **Notebook**.